 On this Developments page are listed all the proposed new football stadiums and stands, that I am aware of for the Premier & Football League Clubs.
 The page is divided into; firstly, those developments that are currently being built.
 Secondly, those that are not far off (i.e. within in a season or two, but plans are pretty well advanced).
 Thirdly those that are on the radar (a bit further off in terms of time, but may well happen) and lastly those where its anyone's guess if the proposals will actually come to fruition.
 If you know of any others or can give me updates on those below then please e-mail me: email@example.com.

 The Club have begun work on adding an additional tier to the Ninian Park Stand, adding 5,000 seats.
 This would increase the capacity of the stadium to just under 32,000.
 It is expected that the new tier will be completed in July 2014, in time for the European Super Cup Final which is being played at the stadium.
 The stadium has also been built in such a way that it can be easily further expanded, by adding additional blocks of seating to both ends of the stadium, taking the capacity up to around 38,000.
-15.4.14Watford
+15.4.14Oldham Athletic At long last the Club have commenced with the building of a new 2,340 capacity stand on the unused side of the ground.
+The £5m project will also include corporate facilities, office accommodation, retail space, a gym and conference facilities.
+It was hoped that the stand would be open for the start of the 2014/15 season.
+24.3.14

 Not far off...Bristol City

-The Club have received planning permission to expand the capacity of the Etihad Stadium to 62,000.
+The Club have received planning permission to expand the capacity of the Etihad Stadium to 62,170.
 This will be primarily achieved by adding an additional tier to the North and South Stands at each end of the ground.
 Each additional tier will house 6,250 fans.
 An additional 2,000 seats will also be added to the sides of the stadium.
-It is hoped that works will commence at the end of this season with them being completed in time for the start of the 2015/16 season.
-15.2.14
+The building of the extra tier to the South End of the stadium, will commence at the end of this season and it is hoped that this will be completed for the start of the 2015/16 season, raising the capacity to around 54,000.
+Once this is completed works will commence at the North End.
+2.4.14

 Shown above is an artists impression